snarfed/arroba/README.md

   * `service_jwt`: add optional `aud` kwarg.
 * `xrpc_sync`:
   * `subscribeRepos`:
+    * Add support for non-commit events, starting with account tombstones.
     * Add `ROLLBACK_WINDOW` environment variable to limit size of [rollback window](https://atproto.com/specs/event-stream#sequence-numbers).
 Defaults to no limit.
     * For commits with create or update operations, always include the record block, even if it already existed in the repo beforehand ([snarfed/bridgy-fed#1016](https://github.com/snarfed/bridgy-fed/issues/1016)).
     * Bug fix, populate the time each commit was created in `time` instead of the current time ([snarfed/bridgy-fed#1015](https://github.com/snarfed/bridgy-fed/issues/1015)).